aurelia/aurelia/docs/user-docs/router-lite/transition-plans.md

 ## Use a function to dynamically select transition plan

 You can use a function to dynamically select transition plan based on route nodes.
-The following example shows just that where for every components, apart from the root component, `invoke-lifecycles` transition plan is selected.
+The following example shows that, where for every components, apart from the root component, `invoke-lifecycles` transition plan is selected.

 ```typescript
 import { customElement } from '@aurelia/runtime-html';